fleetdm/fleet/handbook/sales.md

 ### We want to abide by the following principles in our communications:

-First, maintain convention so people can expect what fields will look like when revisiting autmations outside of Salesforce.
-This could lead to misunderstanding jargon, and making wrong decisions that break automated integrations and cause business problems.
-One way we do this is by capitalizing in sentence-case where only the first word is capitalized (unless it’s a proper noun).
+First, maintain naming conventions so people can expect what fields will look like when revisiting automations outside of Salesforce.
+This helps them avoid misunderstanding jargon and making mistakes that break automated integrations and cause business problems.
+One way we do this is by using sentence case where only the first word is capitalized (unless it’s a proper noun).
 See the below examples.

 | Good job! ✅          | Don't do this. ❌    |
 |:----------------------|:---------------------|